 - R reminds users that information and people we find online may not be RELIABLE.

 - T encourages young people to always TELL a parent, carer or trusted adult if something or someone online makes them feel uncomfortable.

 It sometimes feels like young people are always one step ahead of adults when it comes to the latest way to communicate between themselves and their friends and also on issues such as which social networking site is the best.
-As a result, we feel it is appropriate to offer support and advice on how to keep children safe whilst visiting such sites and in the general use of computers at home: Child Online Safety.
+As a result, we feel it is appropriate to offer support and advice on how to keep children safe whilst visiting such sites and in the general use of computers at home: Social Media Guidance